Biden to name Granholm as energy secretary

 “And I’d be delighted to see the U.S. back in the game with respect to cooperation on decarbonization abroad,” she added.

 Hausfather noted that wind and solar technologies have matured and have become financially competitive.
-The Energy Department, he said, should be pushing research and development of advanced nuclear technology, geothermal technology (which builds off advances made by natural gas producers), carbon capture and storage, and industrial heat capacity potentially based on hydrogen as a fuel.
+The Energy Department, he said, should be pushing research and development of advanced nuclear technology; geothermal technology, which builds off advances made by natural gas producers; carbon capture and storage; and industrial heat capacity potentially based on hydrogen as a fuel.
 Further into the future would be the development of competitive fusion energy.

 Majumdar, who came to the United States when he was 22 to work on an advanced degree in engineering, is a materials scientist and engineer who was a deputy secretary of energy under Steven Chu at the beginning of the Obama administration.
-He had followed Chu from the Lawrence Berkeley National Lab, where the older scientist had changed much of the lab’s focus to climate research.
+He had followed Chu from the Lawrence Berkeley National Laboratory, where the older scientist had changed much of the lab’s focus to climate research.

 In Washington, Majumdar set up ARPA-E and was its first director.

-He was later the vice president for energy at Google, responsible for “energy technology initiatives, especially at the intersection of data, computing and electricity grid.”
+He was later the vice president for energy at Google.

 Now a professor at Stanford University, he is passionate about improving the electric grid, as became clear in a podcast he participated in last spring at Columbia University.

 “Markets are necessary, but there are some areas of energy where markets don’t work,” he said.
-Among them are fuel-efficiency rules for cars; setting such rules for new buildings would be a good next step, he said.
+Among them are fuel-efficiency rules for cars, he said, and setting such rules for new buildings would be a good next step.

 The government can create a “demand pull” to steer new technologies, he said, to make money available that innovative companies wouldn’t otherwise be able to raise.